HeroicKatora/oxide-auth/Migration.md

 straightforward by simply invoking `.into()` while allowing introduction of additional representations in a non-breaking change (variants of public enums are strictly speaking breaking changes while new impls of crate types are not).
+As an added bonus, this change enabled many more zero-copy representations for query parameters.

 -----